Jake Stormoen: Early life and career

-In 2018, Stormoen continued his success with Arrowstorm Entertainment in a lead role as Captain Garret Spears in The CW's fantasy-adventure drama television series The Outpost',' alongside Jessica Green and Anand Desai-Barochia.
+In 2018, Stormoen continued his success with Arrowstorm Entertainment in a lead role as Captain Garret Spears in The CW's fantasy-adventure drama television series The Outpost, alongside Jessica Green and Anand Desai-Barochia.
 The CW announced that series 3 of The Outpost will be extended by a further 13 episodes in 2020.
+In 2023, he directed Mythica: Stormbound, the sixth film in the Mythica_(film_series).